Have you had years of talk therapy and are still struggling?

 It used to be believed that to tap into the subconscious mind, years of psychoanalysis would be necessary or deep states of hypnosis would be needed.
 That’s not actually true.
 Essentially, the subconscious mind is alive and accessible using experiential therapy such as Coherence Therapy.

 To explain, Coherence Therapy views a “symptom” or “problem pattern” as coherent.
-Basically, this means that the symptom makes sense.
+Basically, this means that the symptom makes sense according to your life history.
 For example, if you were bullied as a child in grade school and now as an adult you get nervous and avoid social settings, this would be coherent.
-Your brain learned that people might be mean or judgemental and it’s safer to avoid social settings.
+Your brain learned that people might be mean or judgmental and it’s safer to avoid social settings.
 Coherence Therapy’s goal is to understand why a symptom is emotionally necessary to your brain.
 From this, change work is facilitated.

 Coherence Therapy Can Help With